romulocampelo/btc-opmul/README.md

 **OP_MUL = 0x95**
 **Operation:** Signed 32-bit integer multiplication with explicit overflow validation.

-The goal of this work is to extend the Bitcoin Core Script interpreter with a mathematically sound and consensus-compatible multiplication primitive, implemented according to the canonical `CScriptNum` numeric rules.
+The goal of this work is to extend the Bitcoin Core Script interpreter with a mathematically sound, deterministic, and consensus-safe multiplication primitive, implemented according to the canonical `CScriptNum` numeric rules.

 This repository contains **only documentation, patch files, auxiliary scripts, and explanatory material**.
 The **Bitcoin Core source code is not included**, following licensing requirements and academic best practices.